Magnetic Resonance Imaging (MRI) of the Spine and Brain

 healthcare provider before the procedure.
 Consider bringing a family member or trusted

-and to take notes.
+and take notes.

 If your procedure involves the use of contrast dye, you will be asked to sign a consent